padlapstar-web/TRANSCRIBATORAUD/README.md

-# TRANSCRIBATORAUD
+# TRANSCRIBATORAUD — clean branch (no binaries)

-audio to text
+Scaffold for the resurrected clean branch.